Welcome to my archives… the annals of history, starting from the oldest to the newest. Browse away and enjoy!

 How cracks in my asphalt driveway revolutionized my life

 If you've been to this blog or my Facebook page at least once before, you've probably seen photos of my green driveway.
-They're all over the place, like in the ...
+And yet every year, just like before I ...

 Red-winged blackbird

-Migration is pretty much over now, and all birds are where they want to be if they're sitting on eggs in a nest, or raising a clutch of nestlings.
-It ...
+Migration is pretty much over now, and all birds are where they want to be if they're sitting on eggs in a nest, or raising a clutch of nestlings, or ...

 The payoff from my green eco renovation — results you can see